 We ended up in a very nice beachfront taverna listening to the waves while we ate and feeling rather deflated.
 We had left Pompeii with all of us jubilant and feeling as if we had seen something quite remarkable.
 We left Akrotiri with as much knowledge about the site as before we visited and feeling rather let down.

-Perhaps we should have taken a guided tour, there are a few on offer.
+With hindsight, we should have taken a guided tour, as there are a few on offer.

 Ancient amphorae left in situ at Akrotiri.

 You can reach the site by bus.
 All buses stop in Fira, where you can change onto a bus at the central bus station and go directly to Akrotiri.
 It costs €12 to get in, although concessions are available, you can combine a ticket with other attractions and there are even free days available, so make sure you check out the website before you go.
 You can opt between guided tours or just walk around yourself.

 The Red Beach at Akrotiri – best admired from afar.